top of page

 and as a Participating Pavilion showcasing U.S. ingenuity and accomplishments of our people.

-Now, as we pursue the first World Horticultural Exposition to be hosted in the United States ever.
+Now, as we are hosting the first World Horticultural Exposition in the United States ever.

 We are finding that many are curious about the U.S.’s History regarding these engaging global stages bringing together millions from across the globe.